Jessie Miller: England to Australia

 In 1927 while visiting London from her native Australia, Miller met, helped finance, and flew with Royal Air Force officer Bill Lancaster in his Avro Avian Red Rose, on an attempt to set a long distance flying record from England to Australia.
 At the time it was one of the longest flights made in such a small aircraft, although they were overtaken en route by Bert Hinkler in another Avian.
 Bad weather forced them down in Sumatra, but they continued on, and after 159 days she finally arrived as the first woman to complete an England-to-Australia flight.
 Although 24 hours late, a huge crowd greeted them on arrival in Darwin, and on their subsequent tour around Australia.

 In 1928, Lancaster and Miller moved to the United States on the promise of a Hollywood movie which was never made.
-Miller became an aviator in her own right, competing in the famous "Powder Puff Derby" of 1929.
+Miller became an aviator in her own right, competing in the famous "Powder Puff Derby" of 1929, coming in third place in the light plan division.

 Three years after Miller's pioneering flight, the first solo England – Australia flight by a woman was made in 1930 by Amy Johnson.